 We expect participants to have at least a basic knowledge of the German language.
 Should your host company determine that your work environment is mostly in English, this requirement can be waived; however, please note it is in your best interest to know your host country’s language.
 If further language training is required prior to your internship, we recommend the Carl Duisberg Centren (CDC) language schools in Berlin, Cologne, Radolfzell or Munich.

 The program fee of $450 ($75 application fee + $375 program fee) includes work authorization and assistance with other bureaucratic matters, a pre-departure mailing, support throughout the program in Germany and in the United States, and a reentry toolkit upon completion of the program.
 The participant is responsible for airfare, housing, meals, and transportation within the host country.
-Additional costs for insurance and a language course may apply.
-Insurance can be purchased through Cultural Vistas (currently for $50 per month), and four-week language courses including a homestay and breakfast are available at a cost of about $1,900 (varies based on the current exchange rate).
+Insurance must be purchased through Cultural Vistas (currently $55 per month), unless proof of enrollment in equivalent international insurance required by your university is provided.
+Four-week language courses including a homestay and breakfast are available at a cost of about $1,900 (varies based on the current exchange rate).

 We are unable to accept applications for graduating seniors and recent graduates.
 Participants in the program must be enrolled at a U.S. or Canadian (for Canadian citizens) college or university for the duration of their internships.
 If it is possible to extend your graduation date to accomodate this requirement, we would be happy to invite you to apply.
 You may be interested in the Independent Work Abroad Program in Switzerland, which is open to graduates.

 Scholarships are available through the Cultural Vistas Scholarship Fund to U.S. citizens and permanent residents (Green Card holders) who have already been accepted to the program.
 Applications for scholarships may be requested upon acceptance to the program.
 Priority will be given to need-based participants and those with unpaid internships.